LiskHQ/lisk-docs/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 ### Description
-Please describe the bug and provide suggestions how to fix it, if possible.
+Please describe the bug and suggest how to fix it, if possible.

 ### Location
-Please describe where the content should be fixed / updated
+Please describe where the content should be fixed/updated.

+### Additional Information